 Conclusion on Google Sites vs Blogger Review

 The drag-and-drop page builder and custom domains in Google Sites allow you to create branded landing pages without having to pay for premium landing page builder software.
-Check these Google Sites examples to find which type of sites people create using Google Sites.
+Check these Google Sites examples to find which type of sites people make using Google Sites.

 On the other hand, Blogger is a perfect place to start your blog.
 All content is hosted on Google, and both services offer free SSL, integrations with your Google Drive, and access to other Google services such as Image Search and YouTube.